saai-syvendra/aora/README.md

 ### Expo Go

 Download the Expo Go app onto your device, then use it to scan the QR code from Terminal and run.

+## Credits

+This project was developed following a tutorial by [Adrian Hajdin - JS Mastery](https://github.com/adrianhajdin).
+You can find the original tutorial [here](https://www.youtube.com/watch?v=ZBCUegTZF7M).